Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of a software interface, specifically a setup window for a simulation tool.
-The window is titled "Setup" and contains a hierarchical list of settings and parameters for a simulation.
+The image is a screenshot of a software interface, likely from an electronic design automation (EDA) tool used for circuit simulation.
+The interface is titled "Setup" and contains a hierarchical tree structure with various settings and parameters for a simulation.

-At the top of the window, there are two columns labeled "Name" and "Value."
-Below these columns, there is a list of items organized in a tree structure.
-The items are as follows:
+Here is a detailed description of the elements in the image:

+1. **Top Bar**:
+   - The top bar contains the title "Setup" and has two columns labeled "Name" and "Value".
+   - There is a filter icon (funnel shape) next to the "Filter" text box, which is currently empty.

+2. **Tree Structure**:
+   - The tree structure is organized into several expandable and collapsible sections, indicated by small icons next to each item.
-1. **TB_BGR_tb_bgr_1**: This appears to be the name of the test bench or the top-level simulation setup.
+   - The first item in the tree is "TB_BGR_tb_bgr_1", which appears to be the name of the testbench or simulation setup.
+   - Below this, there are several categories, each with specific settings and parameters.

+3. **Categories and Settings**:
-   - **Simulator spectre**: Indicates that the simulator being used is Spectre.
+   - **Simulator**: The simulator being used is "spectre".
-   - **Analyses**: This section contains the types of analyses to be performed.
-     - **dc**: A DC analysis is specified with parameters "t -40 120 Automatic Start-Stop."
+   - **Analyses**: This section includes a "dc" analysis with parameters "t -40 120 Automatic Start-Stop".
-   - **Design Variables**: This section lists the design variables used in the simulation.
+   - **Design Variables**: This section lists two variables:
-     - **avdd**: A design variable with a value of 2.
+     - "avdd" with a value of 2.
-     - **avss**: A design variable with a value of 0.
+     - "avss" with a value of 0.
-   - **Parameters**: This section is currently empty, with a prompt to "Click to add variable."
+   - **Parameters**: This section is present but does not have any specific parameters listed.
-   - **Corners**: This section is also empty, with a prompt to "Click to add variable."
+   - **Corners**: This section is present but does not have any specific corners listed.
-   - **Reliability Analyses**: This section includes a sub-item.
+   - **Reliability Analyses**: This section includes "Monte Carlo Sampling".
-     - **Monte Carlo Sampling**: Indicates that Monte Carlo sampling is part of the reliability analyses.
-   - **Checks/Asserts**: This section is currently empty, with a prompt to "Click to add variable."
+   - **Checks/Asserts**: This section is present but does not have any specific checks or asserts listed.

+4. **Icons**:
+   - Each category and item has an associated icon.
+For example, the "Analyses" section has a green icon with a waveform symbol, and the "Design Variables" section has a red icon with a variable symbol.
-There are various icons next to each item, such as a green checkmark, a red cross, and a blue arrow pointing upwards, which likely represent different statuses or actions that can be taken for each item.
-The blue arrow icon is highlighted with a red border, indicating it might be the currently selected or active item.
+   - The first item, "TB_BGR_tb_bgr_1", has a blue arrow icon pointing upwards, which is highlighted with a red square around it.
+This likely indicates that this item is currently selected or has some special status.

-Overall, the image depicts a detailed setup for running a simulation with specific analyses, design variables, and reliability checks.
+Overall, the image shows a detailed setup for a circuit simulation, including the simulator type, analysis type, design variables, and other parameters.
+The interface allows users to configure and manage various aspects of the simulation.
 ```

 #### **Figure 33: Up Arrow to open ADE Assembler**

 Here is the image describtion:
 ```
 The image is a screenshot of the Virtuoso ADE Assembler software interface, specifically showing the editing of a test bench named "TB_BGR tb_bgr maestro_Dc."
-The interface is divided into several sections:
+The interface is divided into several sections and panels, each serving a different purpose.

-1. **Top Menu Bar**: This contains various menu options such as Launch, File, Create, Tools, Options, Run, EAD, Parasitics/LDE, Window, and Help.
-There are also several icons for quick access to common functions like saving, opening files, and running simulations.
+1. **Top Menu Bar**:
+   - The topmost part of the interface contains a menu bar with options such as Launch, File, Create, Tools, Options, Run, EAD, Parasitics/LDE, Window, and Help.
+   - Below the menu bar, there are various icons for quick access to common functions like saving, opening files, running simulations, and more.

+2. **Data View Panel (Left Side)**:
+   - This panel is on the left side of the interface and is labeled "Data View."
-2. **Data View Panel (Left Side)**: This panel shows a hierarchical tree structure with categories such as Tests, Global Variables, Parameters, Corners, Documents, Setup States, Reliability Analyses, and Checks/Asserts.
-The "Nominal" corner is selected under the Corners category.
+   - It contains a hierarchical tree structure with categories such as Tests, Global Variables, Parameters, Corners, Documents, Setup States, Reliability Analyses, and Checks/Asserts.
+   - The "Tests" category is expanded, showing "TB_BGR_tb_bgr_1" as the selected test.
+   - The "Corners" category is also expanded, showing "Nominal" as the selected corner.

+3. **Run Summary Panel (Bottom Left)**:
+   - Below the Data View panel, there is a "Run Summary" panel.
-3. **Run Summary Panel (Bottom Left)**: This panel provides a summary of the current run, indicating that there is 1 Test, 1 Point Sweep, and 0 Corners selected.
+   - It shows that there is 1 Test, 1 Point Sweep, and 0 Corners selected for the current run.

-4. **Main Panel (Center)**: This is the primary workspace where the test setup and results are displayed.
-It is divided into two tabs: "Data" and "History."
-The "Data" tab is currently active.
+4. **Outputs Setup Panel (Center)**:
+   - The central part of the interface is the "Outputs Setup" panel.
+   - It displays a table with columns labeled Test, Name, Type, Details, EvalType, Plot, Save, Spec, Weight, Units, and Digits.

-5. **Outputs Setup Section**: This section lists the outputs for the test bench "TB_BGR_tb_bgr_1."
-There are seven rows, each representing a different output or expression to be evaluated.
-The columns include:
+   - The table lists seven rows, each representing a different output or expression to be evaluated:
-   - **Test**: The name of the test bench.
-   - **Name**: The name of the output or expression.
-   - **Type**: The type of the output (e.g., expr, oppoint).
-   - **Details**: Specific details or expressions for the output.
+     - Row 1: supply current (expr) - `I("/V7/PLUS" ?result "dc")`
+     - Row 2: BGR_output (expr) - `v("/V_BGR" ?result "dc")`
+     - Row 3: BGR_expression (expr) - `v(max("/V_BGR" ?result "dc"))`
+     - Row 4: /I18/M12 (oppoint) - `/I18/M12 region`
+     - Row 5: /I18/M5 (oppoint) - `/I18/M5 region`
+     - Row 6: (expr) - `ymax("/V_BGR" ?result "dc")`
+     - Row 7: (expr) - `ymin("/V_BGR" ?result "dc")`
-   - **EvalType**: The evaluation type, which is set to "point" for all rows.
+   - The "EvalType" for all rows is set to "point."
-   - **Plot**: A checkbox to indicate whether the output should be plotted.
-   - **Save**: A checkbox to indicate whether the output should be saved.
-   - **Spec**: Specification details (currently empty).
-   - **Weight**: Weight details (currently empty).
-   - **Units**: Units of measurement (currently empty).
-   - **Digits**: Number of digits for precision (currently empty).

-6. **Status Bar (Bottom)**: This bar shows the status of the current operation, including trace information and design point details.
+   - The "Plot" and "Save" checkboxes are checked for some rows, indicating which outputs will be plotted and saved.

+5. **Status Bar (Bottom)**:
+   - At the bottom of the interface, there is a status bar showing the current trace, history, test, design point, and corner information.
+   - It indicates that the trace is "BGR_output," the history is "ExplorerRun.0," the test is "TB_BGR_tb_bgr_1," the design point is "1," and the corner is "nom."

-Overall, the image depicts a detailed setup for running and analyzing a test bench in the Virtuoso ADE Assembler environment, with various outputs and expressions configured for evaluation.
+Overall, the image shows a detailed setup for running a simulation in the Virtuoso ADE Assembler, with specific outputs and expressions configured for evaluation.
 ```

 #### **Figure 34: Assembler view of maestro\_Dc**